mattaylor/objix/README.md

 ### Object.prototype.clone(depth)

-Return new object with entries cloned from this.
+Return new object with entries cloned from `this`.
 Nested objects are also cloned to specified depth (-1 = any depth)

 ```javascript